Optimizing OpenRun Pro 2: Getting the Most from EQ Modes

-Released in August of 2024, the OpenRun Pro 2 is the flagship open-ear sports headphone from Shokz.
-It features 10th generation Bone Conduction Technology, up to 12 hours of battery life, and a secure open-ear fit that offers unparalleled comfort and situational awareness.
+Released in August 2024, the Shokz OpenRun Pro 2 is the flagship open-ear sports headphone, featuring 10th-generation Bone Conduction Technology, up to 12 hours of battery life, and a comfortable, secure fit.
+Many users wanted more control over their sound, especially for pure bone conduction or noisy environments.

 OpenRun Pro 2 was initially equipped with 4 EQ modes – Standard, Vocal, Bass Boost, and Treble Boost – along with 2 customizable EQ profiles, to help optimize your listening experience across different genres.
 But now, we’ve added 2 new EQ modes: Classic and Volume Boost, both of which can be found in the Shokz App.